-1. Acute services review - this pan-Essex review is looking at the configuration of hospital services across the county.
-It is being completed in two stages - the first stage, which is currently underway, is defining the scope of the review.

-2. South East Essex services review - jointly commissioned with Castle Point and Rochford CCG, this review is looking at the organisational form of both South East Essex CCGs and will make recommendations on services that should be shared across the two organisations.
-It is also reviewing the organisations' QIPP schemes, ensuring that these can be delivered through a clear programme of work.

-3. Southend system capacity review - this review was commissioned jointly by Southend CCG and Southend-on-Sea Borough Council.
+- 1. Acute services review this pan-Essex review is looking at the configuration of hospital services across the county.
+The first stage of the review, which is currently underway, is defining the scope of the review. - 2.
+South East Essex services review jointly commissioned with Castle Point and Rochford CCG, this review will make recommendations on services that should be shared across the two organisations.
+It is also reviewing the organisations' QIPP schemes, ensuring that these can be delivered through a clear programme of work. - 3.
+Southend system capacity review this review was commissioned jointly by Southend CCG and Southend-on-Sea Borough Council.
 It identified the key drivers of demand for hospital services in Southend and areas of focus for freeing up system capacity to cope with future increases in demand.

 Southend CCG started 2014-15 in financial deficit.
-Having entered financial recovery, the CCG has put in place a more rigourous approach to managing financial performance and is addressing the factors that caused the overspend in 2013/14.
+The CCG has now put in place a more rigorous approach to managing financial performance and is addressing the factors that caused the overspend in 2013/14.
 Our robust recovery plan will outline how the CCG will achieve financial balance over the next two years and ensure system sustainability in the years beyond - critical to the delivery of our system-wide strategy.
-See page 34.
+See page 35.

-THE SOUTHEND HEALTH SYSTEM
+THE SOUTHEND-ON-SEA HEALTH SYSTEM

-Introducing Southend
+Introducing Southend-on-Sea

-The Southend health system serves a resident population of over 180,000 people.
+The Southend-on-Sea health system serves a resident population of over 180,000 people.